 One’s internal sense of identifying as a woman, man, neither of these, both, or another gender(s).
 Can correlate with sex assigned at birth, or can differ from it.

-An umbrella term that describes many gender identities for people who do not identify with their sex assigned at birth; the term transgender is not indicative of gender expression, sexual orientation, and/or physical anatomy.
+A term that describes many gender identities for people who do not identify with their sex assigned at birth; the term transgender is not indicative of gender expression, sexual orientation, and/or physical anatomy.
 Trans identity may shift throughout a lifetime.

-An umbrella term used to describe identities for people who experience little to no romantic attraction for other people (different from asexual).
+A term used to describe identities for people who experience little to no romantic attraction for other people (different from asexual).

-An umbrella term used to describe identities for people who experience little to no sexual attraction for other people (different from aromantic).
+A term used to describe identities for people who experience little to no sexual attraction for other people (different from aromantic).

 An identity for people who are sexually and/or emotionally attracted to people of the same gender, although most commonly associated with people who identify as men who are sexually and/or emotionally attracted to some other men.

 An identity for people who are sexually and/or emotionally attracted to people of any gender.
+Some people use the term fluid to describe similar attraction.